catern/supervise/README.md

 ----------------------------------

-You want to run a process that outlasts any individual process, while still getting the control and cleanup attributes of supervise.
+You want to run a process that outlasts any individual process, while still getting the control and cleanup properties of supervise.

 Use the unlinkwait utility in this repository and a fifo as follows, adjusting the statusfd if you wish: